 Things to know before visiting Greece

-Greece is a place where you can find everything packed together: from ancient ruins to beautiful islands where to spend your holiday.
-I advise you to visit Greece because is a unique place with lots of history behind!
+Everyone should visit Greece as it is a place where you can find everything packed together: from ancient ruins to beautiful islands where to spend your holiday.
+I advise you to visit Greek country because is a unique place with lots of history behind!
 No matter if you choose to go in the capital or on a remote island, for sure there will be many things to see and experience!

 Where is Greece located?

 Also known as the Hellenic Republic, the country is located in the south part of Europe, bordering with Macedonia, Albania, Turkey, and Bulgaria.

 Greece is the 97th largest nation in the world and one of the most important ancient sites.